 The biggest catch with the Tesco credit card is that you'll only be offered the 18-month interest-free shelter if you have an excellent credit rating.

 It's therefore worth checking your credit score before you apply for the card which you can do through our credit monitoring channel.
-Our Smart Search tool also gives you an idea of the credit cards you're more likely to be accepted for.
+Our Eligibility Checker tool also gives you an idea of the credit cards you're more likely to be accepted for.

 As with all credit cards of this type, you must also ensure you've cleared your balance before the 0% shelter on the Tesco card ends, no matter whether you've used the card for purchases or balance transfers.
 (Remember that the balance transfer 0% deal ends after nine months.)
 If you don't pay off your balance in time, you'll be hit with a representative annual percentage rate (APR) of 16.9% (variable).